michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.0 =
+- Changed the default template to `List` for all the unit types.
 - Fixed a bug that category units did not show the updated date in the price disclaimer text.

 = 3.12.0 - 02/05/2019 =